-On the day of the announcement, all teams (selected and non selected) will be notified by email about the result.
+On the day of the announcement, all teams (selected and non selected) will be notified by email about the results.

 Teams will also be provided with mentorship activities where they get the chance to network with professionals and investors.

-The bootcamp is an intensive 3-day training program designed to bootstrap teams for the final judging rounds.
-Participation is mandatory for at least 1 member from the founding (or management) team of the startup.
+The bootcamp is an intensive 2-day training program designed to bootstrap teams for the final judging rounds.
+Participation is mandatory for at least 1 member from the founding or management team of the startup.